Difference Between Alliteration and Onomatopoeia Poems

 What are Onomatopoeia Poems?

-The word onomatopoeia means imitating sound which is a rough translation of the compound Greek word.
-The words for the same sound could however differ from language to language.
+The word onomatopoeia means imitating sound, which is a rough translation of the Greek compound word.
+However, the words for the same sound could differ from language to language.

 In different languages, different strings of consonants or vowels may be used to create the word for a similar sound however the sound is the same.

-The figure of speech can be used in advertisements as well to create a mnemonic effect that helps the customers to remember the product.
+The figure of speech can also be used in advertisements to create a mnemonic effect that helps the customers remember the product.
 The use of such poetic devices is common in advertisements.

 Main Differences Between Alliteration and Onomatopoeia Poems

-1. Alliteration poems use the repetitive consonant sound in any syllable of the word whereas onomatopoeia uses the imitation of sound into words.
+1. Alliteration poems use the repetitive consonant sound in any word syllable, whereas onomatopoeia uses the imitation of sound into words.

-2. Onomatopoeia poems are generally made for kids but the figure of speech can be used in other ways as well whereas alliteration is used in various types of poems.
+2. Onomatopoeia poems are made for kids, but the figure of speech can also be used in other ways, whereas alliteration is used in various types of poems.

-3. Alliteration poems use repeated sounds to create music or rhythm whereas onomatopoeia uses imitated sounds into words.
+3. Alliteration poems use repeated sounds to create music or rhythm, whereas onomatopoeia uses imitated sounds in words.

-4. Both poems use the phonetic property of human speech to create desired effects but onomatopoeia pomes are based on a natural property of language which is not the case in Alliteration poems.
+4. Both poems use the phonetic property of human speech to create desired effects, but onomatopoeia poems are based on a natural property of language which is not the case in Alliteration poems.

-5. Alliteration poems use consonant or vowel sounds whereas onomatopoeia poem uses different consonant strings.
+5. Alliteration poems use consonant or vowel sounds, whereas onomatopoeia poems use different consonant strings.

 References